nikita-kazakov/flix-rails-app/README.md

 # Running Tests

 Rspec and Capybara are used for testing.
-Change to the spec directory in the terminal.

 `cd flix-rails-app/spec`